wuzhengy/TAU/README.md

-# TAU - Torrent Publishing on Mobile Blockchains
+# TAU - Video publishing with blockchain economy
 Torrent information publishing on permission-less parallel blockchains using proof-of-transaction consensus, mobile devices and distributed-hash-table.

 Core UI experienses:= {
 - **"(+)"** floating button with three functions:
    * Publish Video.
-      * Make a Magnet Link sharing transaction
+      * Make a video Link sharing transaction, include magnet, youtube and other url.
       * Describe the content and paste the link, app verifies the format of the link
       * Chose community/chain to publish //support multi-chains publishing
       * Reminder: make user actually file is seeded on a public IP torrent client.